Now I am going to get a bit weird. Satan does not like Marmite – did you know?

 Well sadly these people who produce these Bibles will end up suffering the curses that Jesus pronounced in the Book of Revelation.

 I read the KJV and NKJV (note this is not because of the KJV being in the name) – these are the only two I can recommend to anyone because they are word for word.
 One is older English and the other one more modern.
 I use the NKJV because its what my parents read as they were complaining of finding the KJV language too awkward.
 But I found the Bible as a NKJV was still alive for me so I use it.
 When I study I typically use the KJV as that is where the best study material comes from.

-Ultimately, the point is please use a Word for Word translation.
+Ultimately, the point is please use a Word for Word translation based on the Masoretic Text and Textus Receptus (Received Text).
 No translation is perfect, but the KJV and NKJV are the best two in my opinion.
 If you are not happy with that and want to eat the bread of God as unleavened then you better learn Hebrew and Greek.

 Let us put on the new man daily, love God unconditionally with agapais love and eat the daily bread of God just as Jesus intended it – without any fancy spreads on top.

 Leon Davey – 05 07 2020